 12.2.7 In cases where the Plenary approves draft Decisions for Public Consultation this will proceed without the notification referred to in 12.2.6.

-12.2.8 Proposals for draft Decisions shall be placed in the meeting documents area of the CEPT website at least two weeks prior to the Plenary meeting at which they will be considered.
+12.2.8 Proposals for draft Decisions shall be placed in the meeting documents area of the CEPT website at least one week prior to the Plenary meeting at which they will be considered.

 12.2.9 The Plenary will only consider proposed draft Decisions which are referenced on the draft agenda for the meeting.